LangStream/langstream/examples/applications/astradb-sink/README.md

 ## Configure the pipeline

-Update the same file and set username, password and the other parameters.
+Update the secrets.yaml file and set the Astra credentials and the database name:
+- clientId
+- secret
+- token
+- database

+You can find the credentials in the Astra DB console when you create a Token.

 ## Deploy the LangStream application